JasonOzaki445/CathayMR/README.md

 # CathayMR
-An iOS project for customer test
+An iOS project for customer POC